ibm-cloud-docs/account/context-restrictions-remove.md

 ## Removing a network zone
 {: #network-zones-remove}

 Removing a network zone removes the set of allowed network locations from which an access request is created.
-If a network zone is added to a rule, you can't remove it.

-To remove a network zone, complete the following steps:
+If a network zone is added to a rule, you first have to remove the zone from the rule.
+See [Updating context-based restrictions](/docs/account?topic=account-context-restrictions-update) for more information about removing a zone from a rule.
+Then, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Network-based access**, and select **Network zones**.
 2. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") in the row that contains the network zone, and click **Remove**.